Polar Lattices: Where Ar{\i}kan Meets Forney: Introduction

 \section{Introduction}

 Polar codes, proposed by Ar{\i}kan in \cite{polarcodes}, can provably achieve the capacity of binary memoryless symmetric (BMS) channels.
 The authors in \cite{polarconstruction} and \cite{Ido} proposed efficient algorithms to construct polar codes for BMS channels with almost linear complexity.
-Until now, it is still an open problem to construct practical polar codes to achieve the capacity of the additive white Gaussian noise (AWGN) channel, although an attempt from the theoretic side has been made in \cite{Abbe}.
+An attempt (from the theoretic side) to construct polar codes for the additive white Gaussian noise (AWGN) channel was based on the technique for multiple- access channels \cite{Abbe_tran}, \cite{Abbe}.
+Until now, however it is still an open problem to construct practical polar codes to achieve the capacity of the AWGN channel.

 Lattice codes are the counterpart of linear codes in the Euclidean space that are known to achieve the AWGN channel capacity, based on the random coding argument \cite{zamir}.
 At the core of lattice coding is an \emph{AWGN-good} lattice, whose error probability, for infinite lattice coding, vanishes as long as the volume-to-noise ratio (VNR) is larger than 1.
 Such a lattice is also referred to as achieving the generalized capacity \cite{poltyrev} or the sphere bound \cite{forney6}.
 Several practical lattice constructions have been introduced recently, mostly inspired by low-density parity check (LDPC) codes and turbo codes \cite{ldpclattice,IntegerLDLC,ldlc,turbolattice}.
 However, there is no proof that such lattices are AWGN-good.
 This paper will focus on the the design of the AWGN-good lattice, while the issue of a finite power constraint can be dealt with by the standard shaping technique (see, e.g., \cite{zamir}).